kavya-ga/healthy/README.md

 # healthus
-this is a diagnostic system where its mainly used to predict the symptoms of cancer and diabetes as well as it can find more than 30 diseases.
+This is a diagnostic system where its mainly used to predict the symptoms of cancer and diabetes as well as it can find more than 30 diseases.

 # the three azure services used in this website are
 1.azure bot service.